 NPAS was set up by the Home Office with effect from 2 October 2012 with administration of the service being provided by the Chief Constable of West Yorkshire.
 The West Mercia and Staffordshire helicopter was formally transferred to the new national service provider on 3 October 2013.
-NPAS does not constitute a jointly controlled operation and so the PCC only accounts for the expense of payments to NPAS amounting to £0.422m in 2017/18, (£0.576m in 2016/17) and not for a share of the assets or liabilities.
+NPAS does not constitute a jointly controlled operation and so the PCC only accounts for the expense of payments to NPAS amounting to £0.388m in 2018/19, (£0.422m in 2017/18) and not for a share of the assets or liabilities.
 The West Mercia share of the helicopter was removed from the Accounts in 2013/14.

 As part of the transfer arrangements, the PCC will receive an annual payment from NPAS to reflect the value of the air frame credits for the transferred helicopter.
-NPAS's liability to the PCC is shown in the PCC's balance sheet as a long term debtor of £0.375m, representing the discounted value of future expected cash flows in 2018/19 and subsequent years.
+NPAS's liability to the PCC is shown in the PCC's balance sheet as a long term debtor of £0.211m and a short term debtor of £0.080m, representing the discounted value of future expected cash flows in 2019/20 and subsequent years.
 Future payments from NPAS will be offset against these debtors and an annual interest amount credited to the CIES.